 The statutory proposal period will last for 28 days following the date of publication and enables people to express their views in the form of supporting or objecting to the proposals.

-If no objections are received following the publication of the statutory proposal, the Leader of the council will make the final decision as to whether to proceed.
+If no objections are received following the publication of the statutory proposal, the Cabinet Member will make the final decision as to whether to proceed.